Getting started for subeditors

 This article is aimed new subeditors to assist them in getting started.

-The role of subeditors is familiarising themselves with the style guide, contribute new content, and work on special projects.
+The role of subeditors is to support the section and managing editors in the day-to-day content review as well as special projects.
 Everybody has different amount of time they can volunteer on Radiopaedia.org but as a rule of thumb at least a weekly contribution is expected.

 From time-to-time the managing editors will run special projects aimed at improving the quality of articles or creating content in a specific area.
 You will be invited to participate in these and it is expected that subeditors preference working on special projects over general editorial reviewing.
 Examples of past and current special projects include: